dart-lang/leak_tracker/doc/leak_tracking/DETECT.md

   ...
 ```

-See [documentation for `testWidgets`](https://github.com/flutter/flutter/blob/4570d35d49477a53278e648ce59a26a06201ec97/packages/flutter_test/lib/src/widget_tester.dart#L122) for more information.
+See documentation for [`testWidgets`](https://github.com/flutter/flutter/blob/4570d35d49477a53278e648ce59a26a06201ec97/packages/flutter_test/lib/src/widget_tester.dart#L122) for more information.

 ### Instrument more disposables

-To instrument a disposable class for leak tracking, you need to dispatch object creation and disposal events to leak tracker.
+To instrument a disposable class for leak tracking, you need to dispatch object creation and disposal events to leak_tracker.
-Use [this example](https://github.com/flutter/flutter/pull/141526/files) as a guide.
+Use the [example](https://github.com/flutter/flutter/pull/141526/files) as a guide.

 ### See leaks in a running Flutter application